raspberrypilearning/lego-robot-car/en/step_1.md

 + A Raspberry Pi computer running the latest Desktop version of Raspberry Pi OS
 + A Raspberry Pi Build HAT
-+ 2× Lego Spike motors
++ 2× LEGO® Technic™ motors
-+ An assortment of LEGO, including two wheels (we used a selection from the [LEGO Spike Prime kit](https://education.lego.com/en-gb/product/spike-prime))
++ An assortment of LEGO®, including two wheels (we used a selection from the [LEGO® Education SPIKE™ Prime kit](https://education.lego.com/en-gb/product/spike-prime))
 + An Android mobile phone or tablet
 + 5× AA batteries and a holder pack with a barrel jack